 - Ceiling track hoist

 - Adequate space for a disabled person and up to two carers

 - Wide paper roll to cover the bench

 Further information can be found on the Changing Places website or by calling Middlesbrough Council on 01642 726004.

 A membership scheme is in operation for the Changing Places toilet at Middlesbrough bus station.
-Application forms and information packs are available from the Contact Centre by calling 01642 245432 or visiting Middlesbrough House in person.
+Application forms and information packs are available from the Contact Centre by calling 01642 245432 or visiting the Customer Centre at Middlesbrough House in person.
 Two forms of ID are required to apply for membership.